 to follow his trekking route from the Srinagar side.
 In 1981 my

 expedition had approached the mountain from Leh and had driven to

 the Suru valley.

 Sadly, the original route he and his friends took is now a road!!
 And therefore I hatched the plan of reversing the route he had taken out.
 And so it came to pass.
 I, my friend Dr. Stuart Martin, and my old friend Akshay Kumar, trekked from Phalgam to Panikar firstly following the Yatra route that leads to the famous Amanarth cave, but then diverging from the pilgrim route over the Guli Gully Pass and on over the Lonvilad Pass.
 I can only tell you we had a few old sketchy maps, and relied on these and local knowledge picked up along the way.
 Luckily our head horse man had been that way before, but he could not remember the names of the passes.
 So it was a real adventure every day not knowing quite whether we were going to find the route of not.
 I can also tell you that the route is incredibly beautiful.
 Far more impressive than I ever imagined it would be, and added to that we met very many semi-nomadic people along the way.

 Of course the hardest pass came at the end of the trek and was a real challenge, taking us nearly twelve hours camp to camp (having become lost on the glacier for two hours before we found our way again).
 I was amazed at the scale of my Dad's journey because his trek in and trek out, including his side trip to Ringdom Gompa, was a huge distance.
 It was simply wonderful to have repeated his journey and to have seen where he had been in his hob nailed boots.

-If you would like to trek in this stunningly remote part of the world, then our Zanskar Dream Trek takes you close to Mount Nun and Ringdom Gompa in wild and mystical Zanskar - in the heart of the Indian Himalaya.
+If you would like to trek in this stunningly remote part of the world, then our Wild Zanskar Trek takes you close to Mount Nun and Ringdom Gompa in wild and mystical Zanskar - in the heart of the Indian Himalaya.